Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

  <br/>

 We're still working on the `string` support.
-Note that we support CPU dataframe like pandas but since the protocol has not been integrated in pandas repo, we can only test it locally.
+Note that we support CPU dataframes like pandas but since the protocol has not been integrated in the pandas repo, we can only test it locally.
 We've submitted this work as a [Pull Request](https://github.com/rapidsai/cudf/pull/9071) still under review, to rapidsai/cudf github repo.

-Now, let's walkthrough some codes to see the protocol in action.
+Now, let's walk through some codes to see the protocol in action.
 We start by creating a cudf dataframe object with columns named after supported dtypes:

 ```python